cmu-mars/cmu-robotics/documents/p2-cp3.md

 2. The set of sensors that the robot can use.
 3. The set of software components (nodes) that can be used and perturbed in the test.
 (Note: this is not the full robot configuration, just the parts that are neccessarily visible to perturb during test.)
 4. A set of valid starting configurations that can be used to set up the test.
+5. The utility function to use for adaptation trade-offs.

 The JSON format for these pieces of information are: